Stranger Things season 5: The first reviews are in - and people are divided

 Netflix

 It's finally here.
-Volume 1 of Stranger Things 5 was released yesterday (or today if you're in the UK), in what is the start of the show's big three-part finale.
+Volume 1 of Stranger Things 5 was released this week, in what is the start of the show's big three-part finale.

 Since the show began back in 2016, it has been one of Netflix's biggest hits - with the previous Season 4 receiving more than 140 million views, or around 1.8bn hours viewed.